Omaha Steaks: History

-In 1929 B.A.
+In 1929, B.A.
 Simon's son Lester joined the business and helped expand its distribution.
 In the 1940s Lester brokered a deal with the Union Pacific Railroad to begin serving Omaha Steaks in the dining cars of their transcontinental trains.
 Lester selected the meat for the passenger trains that traveled between Omaha and Los Angeles, San Francisco, and Seattle.
 The mail-order business began in 1952, as orders packed in dry ice and cardboard cartons lined with wax paper were shipped via train.
 In the early 1960s innovations in shipping like insulated-foam coolers, vacuum packaging, and direct parcel shipping helped Omaha Steaks transform itself into a direct marketer.
 Catalogs were mailed to customers for the first time in 1963, and gradually expanded to include not only steaks, but poultry, pork, seafood, side dishes, and desserts.
 In 1966 the company changed its name to Omaha Steaks and moved to a new plant.

 Omaha Steaks opened its first retail store in Omaha in 1976.
 Before then, buying a product from the company was limited to eating at certain restaurants that offered their products or ordering meats from its mail-order catalog.
 In 1984 half of the company's sales came through such catalogs along with other direct mail campaigns, and the other half came through sales to restaurants, hotels, and institutions.
 In 1985 the company expanded its retail operations beyond Nebraska, opening a store in Houston, and as of 2021 it operated 48 total retail stores in 20 states.

 Omaha Steaks was an early adopter of digital marketing.
 The company placed its first online ad on CompuServ in 1991, and by 1995 it had a robust presence on America Online and a fully functional website.
 Through these platforms, the company was receiving around 20,000 responses a month.
-Omaha Steaks became part of the Microsoft Network in 1998 and launched a Japanese website in 1999.
+Omaha Steaks became part of the Microsoft Network in 1998.
 That same year the company opened new corporate and marketing offices next to its expanded telemarketing facility.